Cameras out! Here’s a list of places to find picture-worthy wall art and murals in Singapore for the street art lover.

 Tamil cinema fans, check out the portrait of Rajinikanth with Working Class Hero by Zero (11 Hindoo Road), aptly named to reflect the Indian superstar’s humble beginnings.
 Another intricate portrait, Light in Little India by El Mac (109 Rowell Road), can be found at the Broadcast HQ building.

-Outram Park is known for cafes, the well-known [email protected]… and a handful of street art gems around Everton Road.
-A few minutes away from the MRT station, suss out Yip Yew Chong’s Provision Shop (1 Spottiswoode Park Road) that’s well-stocked with crowd-favourite childhood snacks and daily essentials.
+Outram Park is known for cafes, the well-known Pinnacle@Duxton… and a handful of street art gems around Everton Road.
+A few minutes away from the MRT station, suss out Yip Yew Chong’s Provision Shop (8 Spottiswoode Park Road) which is well-stocked with crowd-favourite childhood snacks and daily essentials.

 But wait, there’s more!
 No stranger to the street art scene in Singapore, Yip Yew Chong has painted multiple scenes of kampong life along 40 Everton Road – and you’ll wanna photograph them all.
 Pay Amah (granny) a visit as she gets the washing done and take a trip to the old school Barber with his makeshift tent.
 The Everton area is an underrated spot for throwback mural-spotting, that’s for sure.

-Psst: burger fans, you’ll be pleased to know that the Shake Shack outlet in the vicinity (89 Neil Road) also boasts a mural wall by Sam Lo.
+Psst: burger fans, you’ll be pleased to know that the Shake Shack outlet in the vicinity (89 Neil Road) also boasts a mural wall by Sam Lo that takes inspiration from the neighbourhood.
+Afterwards, walk down to Botanist (74 Neil Road) and spot an understated slinky mural, which immediately throws us back to childhood.

 The Tiong Bahru district is painfully hip, starting from the mural-covered walls of Tiong Bahru market (30 Seng Poh Road), which also houses some of the best hawker food around.
-The market features the often-photographed mural that celebrates the architecture of the area, as well as paintings of several adorable goats by Ernest Goh in the area.
-He has also painted a goldfish at Tiong Bahru post office!
+The market features the often-photographed mural that celebrates the area’s architecture, as well as paintings of several adorable goats by Ernest Goh in the area.
+He’s also painted a goldfish at the Tiong Bahru post office!

 In the mood for nostalgia?
 Amidst the HDB blocks of Jalan Besar, seek out the mural at 805 French Road that showcases the highlights of the now-defunct New World Amusement Park, a popular hang in the bygone era.
 This throwback is thanks to Social Creatives – the folks behind this local charity have been responsible for many ‘void deck art galleries’ around Singapore!